bbondy/abp-filter-parser/README.md

 ## Secondary APIs

-You probably won't need these directly, they are used by the parimary API above.
+You probably won't need these directly, they are used by the primary API above.

 - parseDomains
 - parseOptions